Amalek

-According to the Torah, there is a commandment to exterminate the memory of Amalek.
-However, most Jewish commentators maintain that this commandment is no longer applicable today - either because it could only be fulfilled during the period when there was a king in Israel, or because the biblical Amalek no longer exists, or because the commandment is understood as symbolic, representing the elimination of evil in the world or as a call for God to carry out this act.
+According to the Torah, there is a commandment to blot out the memory of Amalek from under heaven.

 Etymology

-Most scholars regard the origin of the term, "Amalek" to be unknown but in some rabbinical interpretations, it is etymologized as am lak, 'a people who lick (blood)'.
+Most scholars consider the origin of the term "עֲמָלֵק" (ʕamaleq) to be unknown, and in one rabbinical interpretation, it is given the etymology "עַם לַק" (ʕam laq), lit. 'a people who lick [blood]'.

 Richard C. Steiner has suggested that the name is derived from the Egyptian term *ꜥꜣm rqj "hostile Asiatic", possibly referring to Shasu tribesmen from around Edom.

-In the Hebrew Bible
+In the Bible

-According to the Hebrew Bible, Amalek was the son of Eliphaz (himself the son of Esau, ancestor of the Edomites and the brother of Israel) and Eliphaz's concubine Timna.
+According to the Bible, Amalek was the son of Eliphaz (himself the son of Esau, ancestor of the Edomites and the brother of Israel) and Eliphaz's concubine Timna.
 Timna was a Horite and sister of Lotan.
 According to a midrash, Timna was a princess who tried to convert.
 However, she was rejected by Abraham, Isaac and Jacob.
 She replied she would rather be a handmaiden to the dregs of Israel than be a mistress of another gentile nation.
 To punish the Patriarchs for their attitudes, God caused Timna to give birth to Amalek, whose descendants would cause Israel much distress.
 Amalek was also the product of an incestuous union since Eliphaz was Timna's stepfather according to 1 Chronicles 1:36, after he committed adultery with the wife of Seir the Horite, who was Timna's biological father.
 First-century Roman Jewish scholar and historian Josephus refers to Amalek as a "bastard" (νόθος); the Hebrew equivalent, mamzer, is a specific category of persons born from a forbidden relationship.